Top 10 TIPS AND TRICKS OF AIRBNB

 Don’t leave reviews to chance, do all that you can to create a 5-star guest experience.

 So how do can you set yourself up for success?

-When a guest knows what they are signing up for, they will be more understanding compared to guests that were deceived.
+Guests like to know what they are signing up for, they will be far more understanding than if they feel they were deceived.

 Put on your guest hat…and think…what perks and services would make you say, “Wow!”?
 Do those.

 Contact the guest a few days before they arrive and ask if they have any questions or special requests.

 Ask your guests during long stays and ask them if they would like a complimentary cleaning service. ( I insist now as I have had linen wrecked because it hadn't been laundered for a month)